To learn more about each Award category and winners of the past Think Brick Awards please visit our Awards section here

 The winners & high commendations will only be announced at the gala awards dinner on 15 August 2019 at the Palladium in Crown Casino Melbourne.

-Black tie, dark suit, for men - a cocktail dress for women is suitable.
+A black tie and a dark suit, for men and a cocktail dress for women is suitable.